sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    In short if a service supports warmboot, it would continue to support in both local & kube modes transparently.
 The only updates required would be to replace `docker kill` command with corresponding `system container kill`.

+   For new features that are not known to warm-reboot script, some hooks could be allowed for registration of feature-custom scripts.
+This could help with some preparation steps before reboot, like caching some data, setting some DB values, ...

 ## Fast-reboot
    This [fast-reboot](https://github.com/Azure/SONiC/wiki/Fast-Reboot) support aims to help image-udpate and restart, with minimal data-plane traffic disruption.
 The implementation is similar to warm-reboot, that logic is embedded in the fast-boot script, additional utilities and some tweaks inside the code/logic of individual services that supports.
 Here again any service level support lies within the internal code/logic.

    In short, the summary is as above, the support for fast-boot remains the same, irrespective of service mode as local/kube.
 The only updates required would be to replace `docker kill` command with corresponding `system container kill`.

+   For new features that are not known to fast-reboot script, some hooks could be allowed for registration of feature-custom scripts.
+This could help with some preparation steps before reboot, like caching some data, setting some DB values, ...

 ## reboot
    Regular reboot is supported transparently, as it just restarts the entire system and  goes through systemd, as long as `system container ...` commands are used instead of corresponding `docker ...` commands.